 Retired after forty years of teaching high school English students, Deborah now has time to do what she has always wanted to do: teach dog owners how to build a great relationship with their pets!
 Two Lankford dogs (Bonnie, her Australian Shepherd, and Einstein, her son’s Pembroke Welsh Corgi) competed at the Masters and Excellent levels in AKC agility trials, while her husband’s Papillon, Stella, competed in the Novice level.
-Bonnie also has earned her CDX Obedience title, as well as the prestigious Rally Advanced Excellent title.
+Bonnie also earned her CDX Obedience title, as well as the prestigious Rally Advanced Excellent title.
 Stella, following in her her pawprints, has earned both her Novice and Advanced Rally titles and a Therapy Dogs International certification.
-All of the Lankford dogs do numerous tricks, which they learned through clicker-training, but Bonnie is the “trickiest.”
-With a repertoire of over 40 behaviors, Bonnie won all 6 trick contests she entered, and now she performs an entire show for schools, dog events, and–most importantly–when she makes weekly visits to hospitals and nursing homes as a certified TDI therapy dog.
-She and Deborah also perform routines to music in the Playful Pups Drill Team, recently established by Deborah and three former Playful Pups clients.
+All of the Lankford dogs were taught numerous tricks, which they learned through clicker-training, but Bonnie was the “trickiest.”
+With a repertoire of over 40 behaviors, Bonnie won all 6 trick contests she entered and performed the “A Day in the Life of Bonnie” stage show for several years at the Virginia Beach Pet Expo.
+Bonnie also performed her tricks one-on-one during weekly visits to hospitals and nursing homes as a certified TDI therapy dog.
+One of her last performance activities was as a member of the Playful Pups Drill Team, which entertained with intricate routines put to music.

 A graduate of the Animal Behavior College, Deborah is a Certified Professional Dog Trainer, Knowledge Assessed (CPDT-KA), a Certified Canine Good Citizen Evaluator, and a member of both the Association of Professional Dog Trainers and the Pet Professional Guild.
 Aware of the continuously evolving field of the study of dogs and how they learn, she attends clinics and seminars all over the country, learning from dog experts such as Patricia McConnell, Jean Donaldson, Ken Ramirez, Susan Garrett, and Kathy Sdao.
 She is a firm advocate of the positive reinforcement approach espoused by these experts and has had outstanding success in applying the wide variety of dog-friendly techniques she has learned.